adolfoggc/rails7t_internet_cafe/README.md

 Ruby on Rails Template using Esbuild for easy Turborails interface with PostgreSQL

+Be sure that all references of the original project name are changed in this files:
+- app/views/layouts/application.html.erb
+- config/cable.yml
+- config/database.yml

 # Gems
 - Ruby 3.3.1
 - Rails 7.1.6